castey/CodeForKastle/windower/notes.md

 # 10/28 notes
 ## pre-meeting notes:
 - lobe clusters are related to the rand5_lt relationships
-- dimensionality of MuRE seems to have a negligible effect
+- dimensionality of MuRE seems to have a negligible effect (ok probably wrong)

+## post-meeting notes:
+generate e1, e2, -> e3 will be the midpoint between e1 and e2 plus some perturbation

+calculate vector midpoint distance between the embeddings of e1 and e2

+calculate the distance between this expected vector and the actual learned e3 embedding

+do for all e1 to e3, e4 to e6, etc

+from Andrea:
+Umap sequential only, then put 5, plus 10 and pairwise , technically plus 1, plus 5, plus 10 and then pairwise —> 16 and 32 depth
+E2 to be midpoint of e1 and e3 in terms of initialization values  we want to see the distance between the points